 You ever find yourself shuffling through a deck of Pokémon cards and wonder if the Pokémon creators ever thought the world they created would still be around a quarter of a century later?
 Moreover, did you ever imagine you’d still be caught up in the Pokémon world 25 years later?
-Funny how parenthood works like that!
+Funny how parenthood brings you full circle like that!
 Known as “pocket monsters” in Japan, Pokémon came about in 1995.
 What started from a deck of cards full of adorably dangerous creatures quickly turned into a giant, money-making franchise involving television shows, video games, books, merchandise, an app game and so much more.
 These days, kids are more likely to know the names of Pokémon than of dinosaurs.
 They’re more intrigued with vaporeons than with velociraptors.
 But, like, who wouldn’t be?
-It’s way more fun.
+I’m sure your kids can attest, it’s way more fun.

 Because of Pokémon’s massive popularity, there are tons of coloring activity options involving your favorite pocket monsters.
 While you could easily run to Target or Walmart and pick up a coloring book, there’s an easier and cheaper option.
 We’ve scoured the internet and pulled together the best places to find free, awesome Pokémon coloring pages.
 You can print these at home and never even have to put on a bra.
 You’re welcome.

 Unsurprisingly, one of the best places to find Pokémon printables is from the official site.
 Not only is there a decent collection of coloring pages, but there are all kinds of other paper activities to print and do, as well.
 What more could a Pokémon trainer ask for?

 Super Coloring has literally hundreds of Pokémon coloring pages.
 Even better, they’re split into their proper generations.
 They even have pages devoted to Pokémon Go!